LaVCa: LLM-assisted Visual Cortex Captioning: Results

 Finally, to highlight how each caption and its corresponding voxel image relate to specific colors in semantic space, we project them onto a flatmap (Figure \ref{results:OFA_caption_vis}b).
 We divide the samples into eight clusters by labeling each of the three UMAP dimensions as ``High'' ($\geq2/3$) or ``Low'' ($\leq1/3$).
 From each cluster, we pick the two voxels with the highest prediction accuracy (or one if only one qualifies, or none if none qualify) and illustrate their captions and generated images.

 In OFA, some captions are related to faces (e.g., ``face,'' ``person,'' ``animal''), while particular voxels encoded more fine-grained features such as ``eye,'' ``tongue,'' or ``smiling,'' and other voxels encoded information like ``animal,'' ``bear,'' or ``cardinal.''
 Thus, even within this ROI, there appears to be substantial functional differentiation among inter-voxel that extends beyond a generic ``face'' category.

 Moreover, we observe \textit{intra-voxel} diversity, where a single caption incorporates multiple ideas (e.g., \textit{``A food packaging features a smiling person and a cartoon character''}), suggesting that individual voxels can simultaneously encode several distinct concepts.
 These findings highlight the fine-grained functional specialization across inter-voxel within the ROI and the diverse nature of intra-voxel encoding beyond singular concepts.
-The results for all participants, visualizing the top two captions for each cluster directly in the UMAP space, can be found in Figures \ref{appendix:OFA_caps_umap_subj01-02}, \ref{appendix:OFA_caps_umap_subj05-07}, \ref{appendix:PPA_caps_umap_subj01-02}, and \ref{appendix:PPA_caps_umap_subj05-07}.